Zig (programming language): Memory handling

-The advantage to this model is that it has very low or zero overhead; the compiler has to create the code to pass along the optional type when pointers are manipulated, as opposed to a simple pointer, but this allows it to directly express possible memory problems at compile time with no runtime support.
-For instance, creating a pointer with a null value and then attempting to use it is perfectly acceptable in C, leading to null-pointer errors.
-In contrast, a language using optional types can check that all code paths only attempt to use pointers when they are valid.
-While this does not eliminate all potential problems, when issues do occur at runtime the error can be more precisely located and explained.

-Another change for memory management in Zig is that the actual allocation is handled through structs describing the action, as opposed to calling the memory management functions in libc.
+Memory allocation in the Zig standard library follows the convention that allocation is handled through structs describing the action, as opposed to calling the memory management functions in libc.
 For instance, in C if one wants to write a function that makes a string containing multiple copies of another string, the function might look like this:

 const char* repeat(const char* original, size_t times);

 In the code, the function would examine the size of original and then malloc times that length to set aside memory for the string it will build.
-That malloc is invisible to the functions calling it, if they fail to later release the memory, a leak will occur.
+That malloc is invisible to the functions calling it; if they fail to later release the memory, a leak will occur.
 In Zig, this might be handled using a function like: